 In this assignment, you will identify a dataset of interest and perform an exploratory analysis to better understand the shape & structure of the data, investigate initial questions, and develop preliminary insights & hypotheses.
 Your final submission will take the form of a report consisting of captioned visualizations that convey key insights gained during your analysis.
-The assignment consists of two parts: (1) data selection & wrangling and (2) exploratory visual analysis.

-Part 1: Data Selection & Wrangling
+Step 1: Data Selection

 Part 2: Exploratory Visual Analysis

 Next, you will perform an exploratory analysis of your dataset using a visualization tool such as Tableau.
 You should consider two different phases of exploration.

 In the first phase, you should seek to gain an overview of the shape & stucture of your dataset.
 What variables does the dataset contain?
 How are they distributed?
 Are there any notable data quality issues?
 Are there any surprising relationships among the variables?
 Be sure to also perform "sanity checks" for patterns you expect to see!